mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 ```
 ### Option 2 - MakeCode and a USB connection

-MakeCode allows data to be directly read from the micro:bit when it is attached using USB cable.
-Data can be sent from the micro:bit to the browser using serial data connection over WebUSB.
+MakeCode allows data to be directly read from the Ragga when it is attached using USB cable.
+Data can be sent from the Ragga to the browser using serial data connection over WebUSB.
 The data collected over the serial connection can be graphed and the data can be downloaded.
 This file can be opened in a spreadsheet for further analysis.
 Many different kinds of experiments can be performed using this data logging technique.

-With the program downloaded from MakeCode to the micro:bit and the USB cable left connected, the
+With the program downloaded from MakeCode to the Ragga and the USB cable left connected, the
 ``||led:plot bar graph||`` will automatically upload the data to MakeCode.

 ```blocks